About the project

 The committee established a series of rules and guidelines for the dynamic assessment of bridges.
 These guidelines have been implemented in Eurocode.
 What we see in the Eurocode is basically the conclusions of the committee on this particular issue.

 Resonance and dynamic magnification:

 The problem of resonance manifests in different ways depending on the type of structure.
-If ballasted tracks are used and deck acceleration is greater than 0.7g (g: acceleration due to gravity), in that case the ballast grains loose its grain interlock.
-Due to this there is loss in horizontal and vertical strength resulting in issues with track alignment, quick deterioration of track and risk of derailment of train.
-In case of ballast less track when deck acceleration is greater than g the contact between the wheel and rail is lost which also leads to quick deterioration of track as well as risk of deterioration.
-Usually it is assumed that single span simply supported structures have less or no dynamic effect of high speed train.
-But contrary to this single span structures are especially susceptible to resonance.
+If ballasted tracks are used and deck acceleration is greater than 0.7g (g: acceleration due to gravity), in that case, the ballast grains lose their grain interlock.
+Due to this, there is a loss in horizontal and vertical strength resulting in issues with track alignment, quick deterioration of track, and risk of derailment of the train.
+In the case of a ballastless track when deck acceleration is greater than g, the contact between the wheel and rail is lost which also leads to quick deterioration of track as well as the risk of deterioration.
+Usually, it is assumed that single-span simply supported structures have less or no dynamic effect on high-speed trains.
+However, these single-span structures are especially susceptible to resonance.
 Resonance effects are significantly reduced on continuous structures.

 When to go for Dynamic analysis?

 Eurocode provides a flow chart for simple and complex structures to determine whether dynamic analysis is needed or not.
 Below shown is a flow chart given in the code.

 Simple structures are those which behave like beam between supports.
 For structures with behavior such as grillage, orthotropic, cable-stayed, or more complex behavior are classified as complex structure.

 Maximum peak values are given in EN 1990-2002 A220.127.116.11.1.
 To ensure traffic safety the recommended values are: